zoe-pith/pith-site/sections/about.md

 Pith is an eclectic pursuit of social and artful dining experiences.
 Our communal supper club is held in a beautiful townhouse in Brooklyn for just ten guests each evening.
 # menu
-Squid grilled with salsify
+Foie gras with apple cider
 Squash charred with squash seed oil
 Beef tartare with crispy black trumpets
-Celeriac soup with buttermilk and chive
+Celeriac soup with buttermilk and spring onion
-Fluke with green pepper and green peppercorn
+Fluke with pepper and watercress
 Beets with feta and bay laurel
-Monkfish with sunchokes and chanterelles
+Halibut with sunchokes and chanterelles
 Duck with parsnip and plum
 Persimmon pavlova with cinnamon
 Chocolate ganache with sweet milk granita